kimturco/kimturco.github.io/README.md

 Given more time we could better style this page using more bootstrap techniques, add additional pages to the tab bar and alot more.

 ## License Information
+This project is licensed under the MIT Class